swaptacular/swpt_accounts/protocol.rst

-.. [#coordinator-type] Random examples: ``"direct"`` might be used for payments initiated directly by the owner of the account, ``"interest"`` might be used for payments initiated by the interest capitalization service.
+.. [#coordinator-type] Random examples: ``"direct"`` might be used for payments initiated directly by the owner of the sender's account, ``"interest"`` might be used for payments initiated by the interest capitalization service.